 Save Your Hearing

 In order to protect your ears and hearing in the long run, choosing the right protective devices is key.
 Everyone’s ears are different, and they have to choose devices that are not only comfortable but also have the right NRR rating for their environment.

-Someone who works in an industrial warehouse, for example, will need a higher NRR than someone who works in a garage.
+Someone who uses a headset system for construction, for example, will need a higher NRR than someone who works in a garage.

 What Is a Good Noise Reduction Rating?